mcfilib/filib.github.io/posts/2015-11-06-writing-purescript-bindings-for-a-jquery-plugin.md

 [PureScript's FFI](https://leanpub.com/purescript/read#leanpub-auto-the-foreign-function-interface)
 allows communication from PureScript code to JavaScript code.
-It's straight-forward and flexible, making it possible to write bindings for even the most involved JavaScript.
+It's straight-forward and flexible, making it possible to write bindings for even the most involved JavaScript code.
 Provided, that is, that you understand the underlying runtime representation of what you're dealing with.

 ## Configuration